Manage & Deploy Applications

 • Log in to the Sixfab Connect platform.

-• Click on the Applications tab.
+• Click the Applications tab.

 2